-This card is catered towards business owners, but don’t worry because it’s quite easy to meet that requirement!
-Pretty much any income you earn outside your regular 9 to 5 job will likely qualify you as a business owner.
-So if you sell items on eBay or drive for Uber or Lyft, you can apply for this card!
+This product is catered towards business owners, but don’t worry — it’s quite easy to qualify for a small business credit card.
+Pretty much any income you earn outside your regular 9-to-5 job will likely qualify you as a business owner.
+So if you sell items on eBay or drive for Uber or Lyft, you can apply for this card.

-Is the Southwest Rapid Rewards Premier Business Card Worth Applying for and Keeping?
+Is the Southwest Rapid Rewards Premier Business Card worth keeping?

 You’ll earn 6,000 bonus points each account anniversary year.
 That’s roughly worth the same value as the card’s $99 annual fee, making this card a definite keeper, even if you don’t fly Southwest that often.

-But here’s a very important note: You won’t be approved for this card if you’ve opened 5+ cards from any bank (excluding certain business cards) in the past 24 months.
+But here’s a very important note: You won’t be approved for this card if you’ve opened five or more cards from any bank (excluding certain business cards) in the past 24 months.

 However opening this card does not add to your Chase 5/24 count, because it won’t appear on your personal credit report.
 From that perspective, it won’t hurt your chances of getting approved for more cards from Chase.